CloudLabs-Samples/EduLabs/AWS/F5/Getting-started.md

 # Conclusion

-Congratulations, You have completed this lab.
+Congratulations! you have completed this lab.
 In this lab, you were able to publish a Web Application hosted behind an F5 advanced Web application firewall using F5 Big IP Virtual Edition